mspncp/gosu-wiki/Getting Started on OS X.md

 ### Prerequisites

-* Xcode 4.x from the Mac App Store
+* Xcode 4+ from the Mac App Store
-* In Xcode, make sure to visit the preferences (cmd ,) and install the Command Line Tools (I'm not sure if they are technically necessary)
+* In Xcode, make sure to visit the preferences and install the Command Line Tools
 * CocoaPods, which can be installed using `sudo gem install cocoapods`

 ### Creating the project